 COVID-19 and the dialysis supply chain

 The COVID-19 pandemic has hit the kidney community particularly hard.
-Not only are people with kidney disease—especially dialysis and post-transplant patients—at higher risk for serious cases of COVID-19, but the kidneys are among the organs most affected by the toll this disease takes on a person’s body.
+Not only are people with kidney disease — especially people on dialysis and living with a transplant — at higher risk for serious cases of COVID-19, but the kidneys are among the organs most affected by the toll this disease takes on a person's body.
 Hospitals have reported shortages of dialysis machines, dialysate and other supplies due to the increasing numbers of people who now need dialysis because of COVID-19.